jamesxuhaozhe/LeetCode-Java-Kotlin/README.md

-# LeetCode-Java-Kotlin
+# LeetCode-Java-Kotlin-Go

-This project contains solution for LeetCode problems.
+The project contains solutions for LeetCode problems.

 Every solution is given in Java, Kotlin and Golang.

+TODO: add more description